MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 1. Copy and save the record ID for the saved query.
 This record ID appears after "view" in the URL.

     ![Saved query record ID at the end of the page URL.](media/custom-view-queryid.PNG "Saved query record ID at the end of the page URL")

     > [!IMPORTANT]
     > When you copy the URL, **do not** include the question mark (?) at the end of it.

 ## Step 3: Create a Guides view configuration record

-In this step, you'll create a configuration record that tells HoloLens which view to use for the custom tab.
+In this step, create a configuration record that tells HoloLens which view to use for the custom tab.

-1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com), and sign in as an admin for the instance.

 1. In the left pane, select **Apps**, and then select **Guides** to open the Guides model-driven app.

     ![Select Guides.](media/custom-view-apps-guides.PNG "Select Guides")

 1. In the left pane, under **Organize**, select **Guides View**, and then select **New**.